ivan-esc/elecrow-setup/README.md

 -----------------------------------
 **Tutorial Overview**
 -----------------------------------
-In this tutorial, we will be setting up an User Interface in the ELECROW screen, by creating a simulation of telemetry transmission for a driver screen of Shell ECO Marathon Battery-Electric Vehicles. (by communicating it with an ESP32 Dev Module).
-It is important to establish that this UI is **NOT ideal** to be used as an actual UI, since it introduces way too much visual clutter for the driver to manage.
+In this tutorial, we will be setting up an User Interface in the ELECROW screen, by creating a simulation of telemetry status board for Shell ECO Marathon Battery-Electric Vehicles. (by communicating it with an ESP32 Dev Module).
+It is important to establish that this UI is **NOT ideal** to be used as an actual UI for the actual driver, since it introduces way too much visual clutter for the them to manage.
 The tutorial's high usage of features is mostly for show and to highlight the performance, capabilities and configurations of the screen; **not for actual implementation inside of the competition.**

 ![Video_UI](ignore-images/elecrow_video.gif)

 ![Final_UI](ignore-images/squarelinefinal.png)

 The ELECROW ESP32 7.0 Inch HMI Display, as the name suggests, uses an ESP32 microcontroller for handling its entire programming; meaning it can use ESPIDF or Arduino's framework through either ArduinoIDE or PlatformIO.
 For this tutorial, we'll be using the following softwares:
-- **SquareLine Studio** (v1.4.0): It is important that you do not install nor update to newer versions. [(Guide)](https://www.elecrow.com/wiki/Get_Started_with_SquareLine_Studio.html)
+- **SquareLine Studio** (v1.4.0): It is important that you do not install nor update to newer versions (there are exporting issues). [(Guide)](https://www.elecrow.com/wiki/Get_Started_with_SquareLine_Studio.html)
 - **Visual Studio Code** with PlatformIO extension installed [(Guide)](https://programarfacil.com/blog/arduino-blog/platformio/)

 This example is inspired by [Elecrow's official display example tutorial](https://www.elecrow.com/wiki/CrowPanel_ESP32_7.0-inch_with_PlatformIO.html), but it expands on it by incrementing the use of UI elements.